By Erin Sirianni | January 16th, 2026

 If you are looking for a place to rent on Mercer Island, be sure to check out our Mercer Island Rental Guide.

-Independent living communities, including Aljoya, Island House, and Aegis Living, are also located downtown Mercer Island.
+Senior living communities, including Aljoya, Island House, and Aegis Living, are also located downtown Mercer Island.

 Restaurants and Shopping